-- presents a danger or threat to the health or safety of self or others, including any behavior that may violate the University's Respect for Self Community Standard
+- presents a danger or threat to the health or safety of self or others, including any behavior that may violate the University's Respect for Self Community Standard; or

-- infringes on the rights or property of self or others
+- infringes on the rights or property of self or others; or

-- breaches the peace and/or causes social disorder
+- breaches the peace and/or causes social disorder; or

 The Code may also apply to behavior that occurs online, via email, or by other electronic means.
 Although the University does not routinely search for policy violations online, if electronically shared information comes to the University's attention, that information may be evaluated as to whether it violates the Community Standards and/or warrants further investigation.